Most people have no idea how Google works.

 Update Fritz changed that, making it so that a part of each data center is taken down and updated each night.
 In effect, making Google is updates continually, causing an ‘ever-flux’.

 A great metaphor for using Google would be using a public library’s old referencing system.
 If the library was the internet and the referencing system is extremely up to date, fast, and effective.
 You query Google’s index, and they show you a list of relevant and popular sites where you might find more information.

-After querying Google, it immediately communicates with the nearest data center, involving 700-1000 servers.
+After querying Google, the nearest data center is contacted, involving 700-1000 servers.
 Really, a staggering amount of servers.
 These servers search their indexes, finding keyword matches, synonyms of the keywords, and making a list.

 Google uses two types of indexes (that we know of):

 - One index that stores page titles and link data